zayamatias/sscraper/README.md

 ## Get new info

 Work exactly as the get new media option, it will just check for the pages where new information added to the games is displayed.

+## Do not add game tags to the game name

+By default the scraper will look into the filenames and add anything between () and between [] to the name displayed in retropie.
+Disable this function with the --nonamemodif flag.